Moldova at the 2006 Winter Olympics: Biathlon

 Biathlon competitions were held at the newly constructed Cesana San Sicario Arena between 11 and 25 February.
-This was the first time that an Olympic programme had ten medal events in the biathlon competiiton.
+This was the first time that an Olympic programme had ten medal events in the biathlon competition.
 Four Moldovan athletes participated across six events in biathlon.
 The biathlon events consisted of a skiing a specific course multiple times depending on the length of the competition, with intermediate shooting at various positions.
 For every shot missed, a penalty of one minute is applied in individual events, and the participant is required to ski through a penalty loop in sprint events.

 In the men's events, debutante Mihail Gribusencov finished 81st in the sprint event and did not register a finish in the individual event.
 In the women's events, Levtchenkova, who made her debut at the Olympics, participated in all of the women's individual medal events.
 She is a Russian born athlete, who became a naturalized citizen of Moldova.
 This was the second Olympics for Valentina Ciurina, and Elena Gorohova was competing in her third Winter Games.
 All three women participated in the sprint event, with Natalia Levtchenkova registering the best finish in 41st amongst the 83 competitors.
 In the other medal events, Levtchenkova registered her best finish in the women's individual event, finishing in the top ten amongst the 82 participants.